 Gates: Well, you can still afford a doctor if you bought a PC.

-Then, of course, there was HAL.
+Then there was HAL.

 It's getting more common.
 Marilyn Monroe vs. Cleopatra was 3 to 2 verses respectively, while Mitt Romney vs. Barack Obama had one big verse for each and smaller verses as the song goes on, similar to the above.

-Then, of course, there was Abraham Lincoln.
+Then there was Abraham Lincoln.

 "Stalin vs. Rasputin" is possibly the strangest example yet, with 5 rappers each getting one verse.